-'''

-java weblogic.PlanGenerator -root c:\exportapps\myApplication

--dependencies

-'''

-java weblogic.PlanGenerator -root c:\exportapps\myApplication
+''' java weblogic.PlanGenerator -root c:\exportapps\myApplication -dependencies java weblogic.PlanGenerator -root c:\exportapps\myApplication '''

-With the above commands, which are synonymous because -dependencies is the default option so you are not required to specify it in your weblogic.PlanGenerator command, weblogic.PlanGenerator inspects all J2EE deployment descriptors in the selected application, and creates a deployment plan with null variables for all relevant WebLogic Server deployment properties that configure external resources for the application.
+With the above commands, which are synonymous because -dependencies is the default option so you are not required to specify it in your weblogic.PlanGenerator command, weblogic.PlanGenerator inspects all Java EE deployment descriptors in the selected application, and creates a deployment plan with null variables for all relevant WebLogic Server deployment properties that configure external resources for the application.
 Using this template deployment plan, an administrator using the Administration Console is directed to assign valid resource names and tuning properties for each null variable before the application can be deployed.

-Customizing the Deployment Plan Using the Administration Console
+5.6 Customizing the Deployment Plan Using the Administration Console

-The template deployment plan generated in "Generating a Template Deployment Plan using weblogic.PlanGenerator" on page 5-5 contains only those deployment properties that resolve external dependencies for the application.
+The template deployment plan generated in Section 5.5, "Generating a Template Deployment Plan using weblogic.PlanGenerator" contains only those deployment properties that resolve external dependencies for the application.
 A developer generally customizes the template plan to add one or more WebLogic Server tuning properties for the application.
 The Administration Console enables you to easily add deployment plan variables for individual deployment descriptor properties as needed.
 To customize a deployment plan using the Administration Console:

-1. "Install the Exported Application and Template Deployment Plan" on page 5-7

-- 2. Add Variables for Selected Tuning Properties - 3.
-Retrieve the Customized Deployment Plan
+- Section 5.6.1, "Install the Exported Application and Template Deployment Plan" - Section 5.6.2, "Add Variables for Selected Tuning Properties" - Section 5.6.3, "Retrieve the Customized Deployment Plan"

-Install the Exported Application and Template Deployment Plan
+5.6.1 Install the Exported Application and Template Deployment Plan

-To modify a deployment configuration using the Administration Console, you must first install the application and existing deployment plan as described in "Steps for Creating an Application Installation Directory" on page 3-7.
+To modify a deployment configuration using the Administration Console, you must first install the application and existing deployment plan as described in Section 3.5.1, "Steps for Creating an Application Installation Directory".

-Add Variables for Selected Tuning Properties
+5.6.2 Add Variables for Selected Tuning Properties

-After installing the exported application, follow the steps in Update a deployment plan in Administration Console Online Help to add new tuning properties to the deployment plan.
+After installing the exported application, follow the steps in Update a deployment plan in Oracle WebLogic Server Administration Console Help to add new tuning properties to the deployment plan.

-Retrieve the Customized Deployment Plan
+5.6.3 Retrieve the Customized Deployment Plan